subsetpark/subsetpark/posts/vira.md

 Before playing, declarer also discards some additional cards.

-(level 1) - declarer discards 1 card.
+- (level 1): declarer discards 2 cards.
-(level 2-6) - declarer discards 2 cards.
+- (level 2-6): declarer discards 1 card.

 The declarer will therefore have fewer cards than the opponents.
 When they've played all their cards, the hand is over.
 Unlike at Gök, the